-Theory-driven research design
+Theory-driven reasoning and research design

-Quantitative literacy and analytic reasoning
+Quantitative literacy and analytic thinking

 Conceptual model development